xdevelnet/compatiable_sockets_template/README.md

 # Wanna POSIX-compatiable sockets under Windows?
 # Fuck you then!

 Windows doesn't care about standards - M$ lives in their own magic world with rainbows and ponies.
-Therefore, you will feel PAIN in your ass if you even try to develop native programs unsing C and berkeley sockets.
+Therefore, you will feel PAIN in your ass if you even try to develop native programs using C and berkeley sockets.

 The purpose if this template is to decrease amount of pain during googling compatiable socket-oriented windowsshit.
 It contains: